iter8-tools/iter8/mkdocs/docs/getting-started/concepts.md

 ---

 # What is Iter8?
-Iter8 is a metrics-driven experimentation platform that enables **DevOps/SRE/MLOps/data science teams** to maximize release velocity and business value of apps and ML models while protecting end-user experience.
+Iter8 is the open-source cloud-native platform for metrics-driven experiments and release engineering.
+Built for DevOps/SRE/MLOps/data science teams.

 ## Use cases